-We have reported on all of the emission sources required under the Companies Act 2006 (Strategic Report and Directors’ Reports) Regulations 2013 (Scope 1 and 2) and additionally have reported on those emissions under Scope 3 that are applicable to our business.
-All reported sources fall within our consolidated financial statements which can be found on pages 126 to 213.
-We do not have responsibility for any emission sources that are not included in our consolidated financial statements.
+We have reported on all of the emission sources required under the Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013 (Scopes 1 and 2) and additionally have reported on those emissions under Scope 3 that are applicable to our business.
+All reported sources fall within our Consolidated Financial Statements, which can be found on pages 118 to 212.
+We do not have responsibility for any emission sources that are not included in our Consolidated Financial Statements.

 |Spills and leaks

 |Air emissions purchase||

 - Banking, represented by the Bank, which includes all of its offices and retail branches, where the Bank has operational control

 - Real estate development, represented by m2 Real Estate, which includes its offices and construction sites

 - Utility and energy business, represented by Georgia Global Utilities, which includes all of its offices and operational sites